mandeepairborne/samweb/index.md

 ## Preparation

-This template needs a <abbr title="Continuous Integration – Practice of automating the integration of code changes from multiple contributors into a single software project">CI</abbr> to be built and deployed, I recommend using either Codeberg or GitLab Pages.
+This template needs a <abbr title="Continuous Integration – Practice of automating the integration of code changes from multiple contributors into a single software project">CI</abbr> to be built and deployed, using either Codeberg or GitLab Pages are recommended.
 For Codeberg Pages I've written a [blog post](https://daudix-ufo.codeberg.page/blog/migration-from-github-to-codeberg/#github-pages--codeberg-pages) on step-by-step guide how to get the CI working.

 There is an included `.woodpecker.yml` and `.gitlab-ci.yml` that should be easy to adjust to your situation.
 For additional info see [Codeberg Pages](https://docs.codeberg.org/codeberg-pages/) and [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/) docs.